GustavoWTS/FATEC-1/README.md

 # FATEC-1
-Codes I made for training purposes at university
+Some Python code I made for training purposes during my first semester at university.